-Here are some of the health issues to look out for in dachshunds:
+Here are some dachshund health issues to look out for:

 - Back problems.
 Due to their elongated spine and short legs, back issues will be one of the likeliest health problems you may encounter with your dachshund.
 In fact, around 25% of dachshunds will have back issues during their life.
 As your dachshund ages, it may become prone to Intervertebral Disk Disease (IVDD), which is similar to a slipped or ruptured spinal disk in humans.

 You can help reduce the chances of your dachshund suffering from back problems by giving it plenty of exercise to promote muscle growth, and discouraging them from jumping from heights.

 - Dental issues.
 The bodily structure of dachshunds also means that overcrowding of teeth in the lower jaw can cause a buildup of plaque, leading to infection and/or inflammation.
 Try to ensure you either brush your dog’s teeth regularly or take them for professional cleaning!